-Digital Realty Trust, Inc. DLR, slated to release first-quarter earnings on Apr 25, has an Earnings ESP of +1.27% and a Zacks Rank of 2 (Buy).
+SL Green Realty Corp.
+SLG, slated to release fourth-quarter earnings on Jan 22, has an Earnings ESP of +0.35% and carries a Zacks Rank of 2 (Buy), at present.
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

-Public Storage PSA, set to report quarterly numbers on May 1, has an Earnings ESP of +0.79% and a Zacks Rank of 3.
+Camden Property Trust CPT, set to report quarterly numbers on Jan 30, has an Earnings ESP of +3.75% and carries a Zacks Rank of 2, currently.

 Note: Anything related to earnings presented in this write-up represents funds from operations (FFO) — a widely used metric to gauge the performance of REITs.

 More Stock News: This Is Bigger than the iPhone!

 It could become the mother of all technological revolutions.
 Apple sold a mere 1 billion iPhones in 10 years but a new breakthrough is expected to generate more than 27 billion devices in just 3 years, creating a $1.7 trillion market.